 All is Calm: the Christmas Truce of 1914

-by Peter Rothstein, Erick Litche and Timothy C. Takach
+by Peter Rothstein, Erick Lichte and Timothy Takach

 About this Production

+After SOLD OUT runs for the last two seasons, Peppermint Creek Theatre Company brings back this moving holiday event for one-night only!
 All Is Calm: The Christmas Truce of 1914 recounts an astounding moment in history when Allied and German soldiers laid down their arms to celebrate Christmas together, sharing food and drink, playing soccer, singing carols and burying each other’s dead.
-In some places along the Western Front the truce lasted a single night, and in others it endured until New Year’s Day.
+In some places along the Western Front, the truce lasted a single night, and in others, it endured until New Year’s Day.
 This dramatic re-telling weaves together firsthand accounts by 30 World War I soldiers with music including patriotic tunes, trench songs and Christmas carols.

 Peppermint Creek is your community theatre.
 We exist to serve you – to provide the highest quality theatre in our region, and beyond.
 Your gift is extremely important because it offers immediate resources that are directed to current needs and opportunities for the future of the theatre.